jyang123-bit/Website/README.md

 # Website
-This is where I will be practicing social economic interest with information technology skills.
+This is where I will be practicing social economic interests with information technology skills.

 Built with
 ----